ntswj1/DataAugmentation/DataTransformation/ReadMe.md

   - Translate

-* It keeps tracking the original bounding box coordinates of groundtruth and generates the new bounding box after transforming.
+It keeps tracking the original bounding box coordinates of groundtruth and generates the new bounding box after transforming.
+Then applying random occlusion.

-* Applying random occlusion.